Towards Robust Referring Video Object Segmentation with Cyclic Relational Consensus: R 2 -VOS Network

-\textbf{Visual encoder.}\, Following previous methods \cite{botach2021mttr,referformer,wang2021end}, we build the visual encoder with a visual backbone and a deformable transformer encoder \cite{zhu2020deformable} on top of it.
+\textbf{Visual encoder.} We build the visual encoder with a visual backbone and a deformable transformer encoder \cite{zhu2020deformable} on top of it, as that in \cite{referformer}.
 The extracted features from the backbone are flattened, projected to a lower dimension, added with positional encoding \cite{ke2020rethinking}, and then fed into a deformable transformer encoder \cite{zhu2020deformable} similar to the previous method~\cite{referformer}.
 We denote the multi-scale output of the transformer encoder as $\mathrm{\mathbf{F}}$ and the low-resolution visual feature map from the backbone as $\mathrm{\mathbf{f}}$, where $\mathrm{\mathbf{f}} \in \mathbb{R}^{T \times C_{v} \times \frac{H}{32} \times \frac{W}{32}}$, $C_v$ is the feature channel, $T$ is the video length and $H$ and $W$ are the original image size.

-\textbf{Textual encoder.}\, We leverage a pre-trained linguistic model RoBERTa \cite{liu2019roberta} to map the input textual expression $E_o$ to a textual embedding space.
+\textbf{Textual encoder.} We leverage a pre-trained linguistic model RoBERTa \cite{liu2019roberta} to map the input textual expression $E_o$ to a textual embedding space.
 The textual encoder extracts a sequence of word-level text feature $\mathrm{\mathbf{g}}\in\mathbb{R}^{C_{e}\times L}$ and a sentence-level text embedding $\mathrm{\mathbf{e}}\in\mathbb{R}^{C_{e}\times 1}$, where $C_{e}$ and $L$ are the dimension of linguistic embedding space and the expression length respectively.